Перейти к основному содержимому

 Читать по-русски

 — As a rule, the sessions of the Holy Synod go unannounced and happen unexpectedly.
-After them it is possible to twists and turns in the fate of various of the members of the church hierarchy — and along with them, whole dioceses: it’s a rare thing, indeed, when the decisions of the Synod turn out to be predictable.
+After them it is possible to see twists and turns in the fate of various of the members of the church hierarchy — and along with them, whole dioceses: it’s a rare thing, indeed, when the decisions of the Synod turn out to be predictable.
 Do you follow the decisions of the Synod?

 — I try to follow them.
 I think that any person who is really in the church, and all the more anyone who is interested in the fate of the contemporary church will follow what is happening with decisions of the Synod which, though they might be hard to sense in the short term or at the parish level, will nevertheless have an effect on the level of the whole church and over a longer time horizon of a year, two years, or five years.
-Moreover, in comparison to the early or mid-1990’s, when I was received into the church, the current sessions are more informative, the decisions more varied and their language more open-ended, so I think they are of some ecclesiological interest.
-In addition, it isn’t east for the average faithful Christian to glean information about the activities and decisions of our church leadership, so the journal of the Synod is our primary source.
+Moreover, in comparison to the early or mid-1990’s, when I was received into the church, the current sessions are more informative, the decisions more varied and their wording is lengthier, so I think they are of some ecclesiological interest.
+In addition, it isn’t easy for the average faithful Christian to glean information about the activities and decisions of our church leadership, so the journal of the Synod is our primary source.

 — Of course, we are often confronted with the fact that although ecclesial livelihood has achieved significant scale over the last 30—35 years, a mechanism for the dissemination of synodal decisions at the parish level has not been developed.
 Actually, I don’t so much mean a mechanism but more — you know — a sort of mutually respectful attention on the part of senior clergy to the realities of parish life and on the part of parishes to the decisions of senior clergy.
-I think that the average parishioner or member of the faithful, like you and me, knows very little in general what makes up the ministry of a diocesan bishop, just as we have little idea of what an archpriest, rural dean or even our own parish priest does with the time when he isn’t serving in the altar.
+I think that the average parishioner or member of the faithful, like you and me, knows very little in general what makes up the ministry of a diocesan bishop, just as we have little idea of what an archpriest, dean or even our own parish priest does with the time when he isn’t serving in the altar.
 And I think that bishops don’t understand any better how average members of the faithful live.
 It’s clear that everyone needs to worry about having what they need to live, earnings, health, and children, but I mean there is little understanding regarding issues of church consciousness which are of concern to the laity.
 And this rift in church fellowship between “us and them” needs to be healed.

 — Let’s have a look at the decisions of the Synod from the 30th of May.
 They are, indeed — as you noted — varied, including in terms of decisions about appointments.
 Often you don’t even know who those people are, whose names show up in the decisions, or what to make of the information.
-For instance, what do we make of the decision to remove Bishop Panteleimon (Shatov) from his position as head of the synodal department for philanthropy?
+For instance, what do we make of the decision to remove Bishop Panteleimon (Shatov) from his position as Head of the Synodal Department for Philanthropy?
 After all, he’s an active and well-known figure, not only in Moscow!

 — It really isn’t simple.
 But as you’ll notice, the language used in the decisions always contains various “markers”, which anyone who knows the form is going to pay attention to.
 For instance, when someone is removed from a position, the announcement may contain the words “with thanks for his contributions to our labours”, or…it may not.
 Based upon this we can infer either that the person has been shifted to a higher appointment or that he is the target of some sort of disciplinary action.
 In the case of Bishop Panteleimon there was no expression of thanksgiving, which means that there was some sort of problem, and the faithful are left only to guess what that might have been.
 This engenders rumours which isn’t very good for unity.